kism/ansible-playbooks/readme.md

 * configure vs install roles
 * role that includes roles for the first section meta_something
 * prettier config?
+* use that dumb way of breaking up urls
 * replace instances of `ansible_architecture == '` with map

 ```yaml